Example: Configuring an EX4200 Virtual Chassis with a Primary and Backup in a Single Wiring Closet

 Troubleshooting the Assignment of Roles

-The master and backup roles are not assigned to the member switches that you want to function in these roles.
+The primary and backup roles are not assigned to the member switches that you want to function in these roles.

-To quickly modify the mastership priority of SWA-1 (member ID 1), copy the following command and paste it into the switch terminal window:
+To quickly modify the primary-role priority of SWA-1 (member ID 1), copy the following command and paste it into the switch terminal window:

 user@SWA-1# set member 1 mastership-priority 255